 University of Detroit Mercy

-Currently a Doctoral Candidate with research interests in how Attachment Impacts the Experience of Sickle Cell in Adulthood.
+Completed Ph.D. in Clinical Psychology with research focused on how Attachment Style Impacts the Experience of Chronic Pain in Adulthood.

 August 2015 - August 2018